-Table 1.
-Number of radio-collar deployments on caribou from the Teshekpuk and Central Arctic herds that provided movement data for the ASDP caribou study 9 Number and density of caribou in the NPRA, Colville River Delta, and Colville East 22 survey areas, April-October 2012 .22

-Table 3.
-Percentage of satellite-collared caribou samples from the Teshekpuk and Central Arctic herds that were located within 48 km of CD4 at least once in each month 28 Table 4.
-Percentage of GPS-collared caribou samples from the Teshekpuk and Central Arctic herds that were located within 48 km of CD4 at least once in each month 29 Table 5.
-Use divided by availability of caribou groups in different geographic sections of the NPRA survey area, by year and season, with results of chi-square goodness-of-fit tests 45 Table 6.
-Seasonal use of different habitat types by caribou in the NPRA survey area in 2012 alone and 2002-2012 combined, expressed as use divided by availability 47 Table 7.
-Area of habitat types within distance-to-road zones north and south of the proposed ASDP road alignment in the NPRA survey area 49 Table 8.
-Estimated vegetative biomass and snow cover at locations used by caribou groups in the NPRA survey area during different seasons in 2012, compared with availability using a bootstrap analysis 49 Table 9.
-Number of caribou groups in distance-to-proposed road zones by year and season, with results of a chi-square goodness-of-fit test 51 Table 10.
-Model-weighted parameter estimates for caribou density in the NPRA survey area during the calving survey on 10-11 June 2012 53 Table 11.
-Model-weighted parameter estimates for caribou density in the Colville East survey area during the late calving survey in 2012 55 Table 12.
-Significance levels of model-weighted parameter estimates of independent variables used in analyses of seasonal caribou density within 163 grid cells in the NPRA survey area, 2002-2012.
-55
+Figure 20.
+Metrics of relative vegetative biomass during the 2013 growing season on the central North Slope of Alaska, as estimated from NDVI calculated from MODIS satellite imagery Figure 21.
+Density of caribou in 2-km-wide zones north and south of the proposed ASDP road, based on aerial transect surveys during eight different seasons in 2001-2013 54 LIST OF TABLES Table 1.
+Number of radio-collar deployments on caribou from the Teshekpuk and Central Arctic herds that provided movement data for the ASDP caribou study 7 Table 2.
+Number and density of caribou in the NPRA, Colville River Delta, and Colville E survey areas, April-September 2013 22 Table 3.
+Percentage of satellite-collared caribou samples from the Teshekpuk and Central Arctic herds that were located within 48 km of CD4 at least once in each month 29 Table 4.
+Percentage of GPS-collared caribou samples from the Teshekpuk and Central Arctic herds that were located within 48 km of CD4 at least once in each month 31 Table 5.
+Use divided by availability of caribou groups in different geographic sections of the NPRA survey area, by year and season, with results of chi-square goodness-of-fit tests 51 Table 6.
+Number of caribou groups in distance-to-proposed road zones by year and seasor with results of a chi-square goodness-of-fit test 53 Table 7.
+Seasonal use of different habitat types by caribou in the NPRA survey area in 2013 alone and 2002-2013 combined, expressed as use divided by availability 56 Table 8.
+Area of habitat types within distance-to-road zones north and south of the proposed ASDP road alignment in the NPRA survey area 58 Table 9.
+Estimated vegetative biomass and snow cover at locations used by caribou groups in the NPRA survey area during different seasons in 2013, compared with availability using a bootstrap analysis.
+59 Table 10.
+Model-weighted parameter estimates for caribou density in the Colville East survey area during the calving survey, 6 and 9 June 2013 61 Table 11.
+Significance levels of model-weighted parameter estimates of independent variables used in analyses of seasonal caribou density within 163 grid cells in the NPRA survey area, 2002-2013.
+62 LIST OF APPENDICES Appendix A Cover-class descriptions of the NPRA earth-cover classification 73 Appendix B Snow depth and cumulative thawing degree-days at the Kuparuk airstrip, 1983-2013 75 Appendix C Mean snow temperature and snow depth from 1980-2010 and in 2013 at Chandalar Lake, Brooks Range, Alaska 76 Appendix D D. Location and number of other mammals observed during aerial surveys for caribou in and near the ASDP study area, April-October 2013 77